MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Get-InformationBarrierPoliciesApplicationStatus.md

 Get-InformationBarrierPoliciesApplicationStatus
 ```

-This will display information about whether all policy applications completed, failed, or is in progress.
+This example returns the most recent application of information barrier policies by the Start-InformationBarrierPoliciesApplication cmdlet.

 ### -------------------------- Example 2 --------------------------
 ```
 Get-InformationBarrierPoliciesApplicationStatus -All
 ```

-This will display information about whether policy application completed, failed, or is in progress.
+This example returns all applications of information barrier policies by the Start-InformationBarrierPoliciesApplication cmdlet.

 ## PARAMETERS

 ### -Identity
 The Identity parameter specifies the information barrier policy application that you want to view.
 This value is a GUID that's assigned when you run the Start-InformationBarrierPoliciesApplication cmdlet (for example, a0551cee-db3d-4002-9fa0-94358035fdf2).
-Another way to see this Identity value is to run the command Get-InformationBarrierPoliciesApplicationStatus -All.
+You can also find the Identity value by running the command Get-InformationBarrierPoliciesApplicationStatus -All.

 ```yaml
 Type: PolicyIdParameter